Gold extraction: History

 John Stewart MacArthur developed the cyanide process for gold extraction in 1887.

 Gold miners excavate an eroded bluff with jets of water at a placer mine in Dutch Flat, California sometime between 1857 and 1870.

 The smelting of gold began sometime around 6000 – 3000 BC.
 According to one source the technique began to be in use in Mesopotamia or Syria.
 In ancient Greece, Heraclitus wrote on the subject.
 According to de Lecerda and Salomons (1997) mercury was first in use for extraction at about 1000 BC, according to Meech and others (1998), mercury was used in obtaining gold until the latter period of the first millennia.
 A technique known to Pliny the Elder was extraction by way of crushing, washing, and then applying heat, with the resultant material powdered.

 Industrial era

-Like all metals, gold is insoluble in a water.
+Like all metals, gold is insoluble in water.
 Gold does however exhibit the distinctive properties that in the presence of cyanide ions, it dissolves in the presence of oxygen (or air).
 This transformation was reported in 1783 by Carl Wilhelm Scheele, but it was not until the late 19th century, that the reactions were exploited commercially.
 The expansion of gold mining in the Rand of South Africa began to slow down in the 1880s, as the new deposits being found tended to be pyritic ore.
 The gold was difficult to extract from such ores.

 A process known as chlorination was once used to treat pyritic gold ore.
 Typically, the ore was roasted and then treated with chlorine gas.
 The residue was extracted to give an aqueous solution of gold chloride.
 It was used, notably at the Mount Morgan mine, where it remained in use until 1911.
 The chloride process became obsolete with the development of the cyanide process.

 In 1887, John Stewart MacArthur, working in collaboration with brothers Dr Robert and Dr William Forrest for the Tennant Company in Glasgow, Scotland, developed the MacArthur-Forrest Process for the extraction of gold ores.
 By suspending the crushed ore in a cyanide solution, up to 96 percent gold was extracted.

 The process was first used on a large scale at the Witwatersrand in 1890, leading to a boom of investment as larger gold mines were opened up.
 In 1896, Bodländer confirmed that oxygen was necessary for the process, something that had been doubted by MacArthur, and discovered that hydrogen peroxide was formed as an intermediate.

 The method known as heap leaching was first proposed in 1969 by the United States Bureau of Mines, and was in use by the 1970s.